vynovikov/postParser/README.md

 * HTTP and HTTP listeners are closed immediately.
 Application cannot receive new requests from that moment
 * Waiting for receiver goroutines to finish their job, then close chanIn (channel used to deliver new data for application).
 If there is no job, receiver and chanIn are closed immediately
 * Waiting for application workers to stop, then close chanOut (channel used to deliver data to transmitting module)
-* Waiting for transmitter goroutines to stop the close whole app
+* Waiting for transmitter goroutines to stop then close whole app

 mixture of sync.RWMutex and sync.WaitGroup is used to perform these actions.